Crazy Cheap Tricks for Walking Your Dog Safely in the Dark

 UPDATE: I forgot to include glow sticks.
 They are amazingly bright and readily available in packs of at least six at most Dollar Tree and similar type stores.

-Are there any other precautions to take for walking your dog safely in the dark?
+What precautions are there for walking my dog safely in the dark?

 1. Pay close attention